I am currently contacting universities in the United States to pursue experiments

 The two terms defined by me are the photon, which takes about four pages to summarize, and the fabric of space, which is defined as the photons themselves.
 If photons have mass, there must be a lot of mass out there, and if they have mass and momentum they also provide a resistance in the fabric of space.
 The extension of relativity I provide is based on the principles of resistance in the fabric of space.

 Since we're dealing in relativity, we would have to extend six fundamental equations, because 4 of the 6 produce the answer of infinity at the speed of light with division by zero.
 We must be able to calculate at the speed of light to overcome the original contradictions mentioned above.
+In other words, extending relativity is not an idea, but rather a known requirement.

 There is much more to it than that, of course, and there are 21 sets of equations that I derived from all of this in making the solution and establishing the platform.